Our Team

 Louise Macdonald OBE Ambassador

 Louise Macdonald, is the Scottish Government Director General for Communities (previously DG Economy).
 Prior to this she was the national director for the Institute of Directors and former CEO of Young Scot.
-Lousie was the first ambassador for our Charity (appointed in August 2021).
+Louise was the first ambassador for our Charity (appointed in August 2021).
 Her passion for championing and supporting children and young people in shaping their own futures is greatly admired.
 Also, a great lover of wild places and the benefits to wellbeing from being connected with nature.
 Louise aims to challenge how we engage with children and young people and supports us in forging new partnerships that help inspire them to care for, and challenge all of us, to protect Scotland’s amazing marine wildlife.